Sequential Condition Evolved Interaction Knowledge Graph for Traditional Chinese Medicine Recommendation: Introduction

-We end with a thorough empirical evaluation of our approach to our new collection of real-world data, where we explore the benefits of gaining the condition of the patient after taking medicine.
-Our results show that learning in a way that accounts for patients' symptoms set and the change of conditions by the sequential visits has significant advantages on TCM recommendation tasks.
+We end with a thorough empirical evaluation of our approach to our new collection of real-world data, where we explore the benefits of assessing the condition of the patient after taking medicine.
+Our results show that learning in a way that accounts for patients' symptoms set and the change of conditions by the sequential diagnoses has significant advantages on TCM recommendation tasks.